The Singleton

 ---

 At 6:18 he reached a 7-Eleven near the Spectrum.
-He was thirsty.
 He pushed through the door.
 The clerk, a man in his early twenties wearing a name tag that said *Nilesh*, did not look up.
 Jeff put a bottled water on the counter.
 The point-of-sale terminal scanned his face and beeped.

 *PAYMENT DECLINED — INSTRUMENT FLAGGED.*

+The clerk looked up.
 "Account on hold?"

 "Apparently."